Thijzert123/packrinth/docs/cli-help.md

 ###### **Subcommands:**

 * `init` — Initialize a new modpack project
+* `import` — Import data from a Modrinth modpack to the existing Packrinth modpack
 * `project` — Add or remove Modrinth projects and tweak them for your branches
 * `branch` — Create and remove branches that separate your Modpack for various versions
 * `update` — Update branches with the newest project versions